jamescadigan97/snowfall/README.md

 ![ScreenShot](/Screenshots/Steamboat.png)

-For people who check on past storms in a certain area.
+For people who want to check on past storms in a certain area.
 A large storm hit on January 5th when I was in Colorado.
 ![ScreenShot](/Screenshots/storm.png)

-For people who what to check on snow in a particular area.
+For people who want to check on snow in a particular area.
 I live in the New England.
 ![ScreenShot](/Screenshots/Northeast.png)